Together we will beat cancer

 Some inherited faulty genes can increase your risk of cancer.

-Some jobs can affect people’s risk of cancer, or may have done in the past.
+Some jobs can affect people’s risk of cancer.